Avad05/Javascript-project/README.md

 # Javascript-project
 Rock, Paper, Scissors using JavaScript
-This project  of 'The Odin Project' is JavaScript based, which completely operates in console of the web page.
+This project  of 'The Odin Project' is JavaScript based, which now has added ui and now is not only bound to run in console.